NervanaSystems/ngraph/doc/examples/onnx_importer.md

-# ONNX Importer API Usage Examples
+# ONNX Importer API usage examples

-This sample demonstrates how to use ONNX importer API.
+This sample demonstrates how to use the ONNX importer API.
-The API allows to create nGraph Function from ONNX importer model.
+This API makes it possible to create an nGraph `Function` object from an imported ONNX model.

-All functions forming ONNX importer API are in [onnx.hpp][onnx_header] header file.
+All functions of the ONNX importer API are in the [onnx.hpp][onnx_header] header file.

-The available functions can be divided into two categories from user's point of view.
+API functions can be divided into two categories:
-The first group contains helpers' functions used to check which ONNX op are supported in current version of ONNX importer.
+* helper functions used to check which ONNX ops are supported in current version of ONNX importer.
-The second group contains function used to read ONNX models from stream or file.
-Their result is nGraph function which can be calculated on Inference Engine.
+* function used to read ONNX models from stream or file.
+Their result is nGraph function which can be executed using the Inference Engine.

-## How to check which ONNX ops are supported
+## How to check which ONNX ops are supported?

-In order to list all supported ONNX ops in a specific version and domain `get_supported_operators` function should be used.
+In order to list all supported ONNX ops in a specific version and domain, the `get_supported_operators` function should be used.
 The code listing below shows how to do it.
 ```
 const std::int64_t version = 12;